brittanyrw/emojiscreen/README.md

 ## Credits

 Emoji graphics are by Twitter and are licensed under CC-BY 4.0.
 Review the [Attribution Requirements](https://github.com/twitter/twemoji#attribution-requirements) for more information.

+> Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.